moonospace/goodie/README.md

-# Dev Crates
+# Goodie

-_"Perfect developer resources & collections"_
+_"Perfect indie hacker resources & collections"_

 Dev crates is a website that provides a collection of developer resources and tools.
 It is a freemium website that offers a wide range of resources for developers, including databases, clouds, and more.
 The website is designed to be a one-stop-shop for all your developer needs, with a focus on performance, reliability, and ease of use.